Blaenau Ffestiniog to Trawsfynydd - Page 1

 The line from Blaenau to Llan Ffestiniog was originally built to two foot gauge which accounts for the extremely sharp curves and gradients.
 It was then taken over by the the Great Western Railway as part of their line from Bala and regauged to standard.
 The GWR line terminated at Blaenau Ffestiniog Central and closed in January 1961.
 In 1964 in order to provide access to the then new nuclear power station at Trawsfynydd, a new connection was opened from the ex LNWR line at Blaenau Ffestiniog North.
 Following closure of the power station, the line from Blaenau to Trawsfynydd closed in 1998.

 In 2011 following years of disuse, plans were announced for a Velorail from Blaenau to Trawsfynydd.
 This would comprise light pedal powered vehicles travelling in convoy alternately from one end to the other.
-Clearance of vegetation is being undertaken and it is hoped to start operations in 2014.
+Clearance of some vegetation has been undertaken for the project.
 More details here.

 31224 and 31134 squeeze through the final bridge before entering Blaenau station on a flask train on 25th July 1994.